openmediavault/openmediavault-docs/services.rst

 Samba
 ====

-Samba server comes from Debian software repositories. |omv| developer does not mantain this package, all bug, hotfixes and features come from Debian.
+Samba server comes from Debian software repositories. |omv| developer does not mantain this package, all bugs, fixes and features come from Debian.
 Advanced features like spotlight server or time machine support is not available because they have not reach yet stable Debian or the Debian developers have not made it available in their build.

 General
 ----

 The server configures Samba as standalone mode.
-The default global section
+The default global section:

 .. code-block:: guess